Civic-military dictatorship of Uruguay: Dictatorship

 Uruguay's democratically elected Parliament was dismissed on June 27, 1973 for resisting the military regime.
 Bordaberry created a new Council of State and put the military in control of civilian affairs.
-The new dictatorship was inspired by the Brazilian military government, which claimed the Cold War justified the use of all necessary means to defeat the Left.
+The new dictatorship was inspired by the Brazilian military government, which claimed the Cold War justified the use of all necessary means to defeat communism and socialism.

-The COSENA was the de facto governing body, meeting every week and approving policies while the JOG (Junta de Oficiales Generales) was the source of the power.
+The COSENA was the de facto governing body, meeting every week, and approving policies while the JOG (Junta de Oficiales Generales) was the source of the power.
 By 1977, it consisted of 28 members, mostly army generals, air force brigadiers, and naval admirals.
 To secure its rule, on December 6, 1976, a new Council of the Nation was created by uniting the Council of the State and the JOG.

-The regime's promises to improve the economy were dashed by the global crisis caused by the 1973 oil crisis.
-Uruguay started borrowing money from international lenders, chiefly from the US.
+The regime's promises to improve the economy were dashed by the global economic crisis caused by the 1973 oil crisis.
+Uruguay began borrowing money from international lenders, chiefly from the US.
 Opening of the small local economy to global corporations and financial institutions ruined local Uruguayan companies, who could no longer compete.
 The regime was forced to borrow even more and cut budget expenditures.
 By 1981, the country of 3 million people owed US$4 billion.

 Bordaberry gradually became even more authoritarian than the military commanders.
 In June 1976, he proposed a new, corporatist constitution that would have permanently shuttered the parties and codified a permanent role for the military.
 This was further than even the military wanted to go, and it forced him to resign.

 He was succeeded by Alberto Demicheli, a Colorado and head of the Council of State who, while a relative liberal among the ruling group, canceled the elections that were supposed to take place in 1976.
 However, he refused to sign a law removing the political rights of thousands of politicians.
 In his place, on September 1, 1976, a senior politician, Aparicio Méndez of the National Party, was appointed president.